-A curved sculpture that represents nature, evolution and life.
+A curved sculpture that represents nature, evolution, and life.
 Have you seen it back on the Malecon?
-It no longer stands there.
+It was recently placed there again.

-(As of April 2012, this statue is no longer available on the Malecón.
-It is now located in the Main Plaza of the Colonia Infonavit.
+On April of 2012, this statue was no longer available on the Malecón.
+It was moved to the Main Plaza of the Colonia Infonavit.
 Now it has returned to the PV Boardwalk.

 More on the artist at: http://adrianreynoso.com/